EnderdracheLP/streamer-tools/README.md

     "fps": 72                // FPS of the game
 }
 ```
-**Currently all values only update and do not reset (What I mean is that after you go out of a mp lobby the game id will still be there)**
+**Currently many values only update and do not reset (What I mean is that after you go out of a mp lobby the game id will still be there)**

 ## Credits
 For making the original Quest Discord Presence which this is build on.